My mom isn't Italian.

 2 tbs. olive oil

 Heat olive oil in a large, heavy-bottomed pan.
 Add in sausage.
 Cover and allow to cook, 4-5 minutes.
 Remove cover and add onions.
-Add 1 teaspoon salt.
+Add 1 tsp. salt.
 Stir and cook, around 5 minutes until onions are just beginning to brown.
 Add garlic and bell peppers.
 Stir frequently.
 Cook for 1-2 minutes, then replace cover.
 Allow everything to simmer together for about 5 minutes more.
 Taste and adjust salt.
 If you need to deglaze the pan, add a splash of water, red wine vinegar, or chicken stock.
 Scrape all the browned bits off the bottom and into the sausage mixture.

 Serve hot, alongside pasta.